How STAR Works on Long Island: Credit vs. Exemption

 - STAR provides school tax relief only

-- Exemptions appear on tax bills; credits are issued separately
+- Exemptions appear on tax bills; credits are issued separately by the state

 Editorial Note